Port Arthur Independent School District

 Port Arthur Independent School District is a public school district based in Port Arthur, Texas, United States.

 The district serves most of Port Arthur and a portion of Groves.

 In 2012, the school district was rated "academically acceptable" by the Texas Education Agency.

-Administration

-The district is headed by the PAISD School Board, which is ultimately responsible for the well-being of the district.
-It hires a superintendent of schools who is chiefly responsible for overseeing the day-to-day affairs of the district.
-This superintendent accomplishes this with the aid of other individuals and groups that the administration comprises.
-The current superintendent is Dr. Mark Porterie.

 History

 Prior to 1965 schools were segregated by race: White students attended Thomas Jefferson High School.
 Black students attended two elementary schools, Carver Elementary School and Lamar Elementary School, as well as Franklin Junior High School and Lincoln High School.

 Dress code

 The Port Arthur Independent School District adopted a uniform dress code that was enforced district-wide during the 2007–2008 school year.

 Student body

-In 2001 the racial breakdown of the student body was: 58% black, 21% Hispanic, 13% white, and 8% Asian.
+In 2022-23 school year, the total number of student enrollment was 7,988.